oxtopus/dagger/README.md

 Releases
 --------

-Release candidates are identified by traversing the CI branch and the documented dependencies.
+Release candidates are identified by traversing the stable branch and the documented dependencies.
 When a particular project is released, the specific revision is tagged accordingly.